US military confirms use of ‘advanced AI tools’ in war against Iran

 The confirmation comes as calls grow for an independent investigation into the bombing of a school in southern Iran that killed more than 170 people, mostly children.

-The US-Israeli campaign has killed more than 1,250 people in Iran since it began on February 28.
+The US-Israeli campaign has killed at least 1,300 people in Iran since it began on February 28.

 Although Cooper stressed that humans are making final targeting decisions, there have been growing concerns by rights experts over the use of AI in war.